top of page

 Can I get my results over the phone?

-Due to recent pandemic concerns and resulting changes in policy... yes!
+In short, yes!
+You can make a telehealth appointment with your physician to discuss results.
 Not all visits might be suitable for this however, so please advise the staff the reason for your visit.
-I would also encourage you to sign up for the Alberta Patient Portal, which allows you to view some results online!
+We would also encourage you to sign up for the Alberta Patient Portal, which allows you to view most results online!

 Do you charge for missed and late appointments?